SebbyC/HealthCare-GPT2/docs/research/Initial-Deep-Research.md

-Great.
-I’ll create a full implementation blueprint for a project called **HealthCare-GPT** that fine-tunes a lightweight GPT model (like nanoGPT) locally in Docker, uses OpenWebText pretraining as a base, supports high-risk patient classification, and can ingest `.csv`, `.md`, and `.txt` research content for interactive understanding.
+Full implementation blueprint for **HealthCare-GPT** that fine-tunes a lightweight GPT model (like nanoGPT) locally in Docker, uses OpenWebText pretraining as a base, supports high-risk patient classification, and can ingest `.csv`, `.md`, and `.txt` research content for interactive understanding.

 This will include: